sfigg/commercialization-public/test/assessments/troubleshooting-windows-assessment-services--wastechref.md

 For more information about how to set the symbols path and download symbols, see [MSDN: Symbols Support](http://go.microsoft.com/fwlink/?LinkId=235359).
 For information about how to troubleshoot missing symbols, see [Common In-Depth Analysis Issues](common-in-depth-analysis-issues.md#missingsymbols).

+## Common problems

+Here are some common problems that may occur with Windows Assessment Services.

-## Unable to connect to server
+### The client cannot connect to the server

 If the Windows Assessment Services - Client (Windows ASC) cannot connect to the server, you might receive the following error message:

-*Unable to connect to the remote server: A connection attempt failed because the connected party did not properly respond after a period of time, or an established connection failed because the connected host has failed to respond.*
+`Unable to connect to the remote server: A connection attempt failed because the connected party did not properly respond after a period of time, or an established connection failed because the connected host has failed to respond.`

 Check the server status by using the **sc query wassvc** command.
 If the server is not running, start the service by using the **net start wassvc** command.